 October to March is the best time to travel to Rajasthan.
 Expect warm and sunny weather, perfect for exploring and relaxing.
 Please note that hotels are at their busiest over the Christmas and New Year period.
 December and January can have very cool mornings and evening and we suggest taking some warm clothing.
 Whilst temperatures in the desert areas are always hot in the daytime, they become some of the coolest areas of the state once the sun goes down.
 It’s also normal to expect some fog in the major cities of northern Rajasthan in December and January.

-Call us on to start planning your vacation to Suján Rajmahal Palace or take a look at our itineraries to Rajasthan
+Call us on to start planning your holiday to Rajmahal Palace or take a look at our itineraries to India

-Suján Rajmahal Palace, the former private home of the Jaipur Royal Family, is a contemporary boutique hotel, set in the tranquil pleasure gardens central to Jaipur city.
-Managed by the renowned Sujan group, so there's impeccable personalized service.
+Rajmahal Palace, the former private home of the Jaipur Royal Family, is a contemporary boutique hotel, set in the tranquil pleasure gardens central to Jaipur city.

-Managed by the Sujan group, the Rajmahal Palace has impeccable personalized service, three dining options - The Collonade on the original glazed veranda; 51 Shades of Pink; The Orient Occident - offering a diverse menu of authentic Indian recipes and European cuisine.
+Rajmahal Palace has impeccable personalised service, three dining options - The Collonade on the original glazed veranda; 51 Shades of Pink; The Orient Occident - offering a diverse menu of authentic Indian recipes and European cuisine.
 Fresh herbs, vegetables, and salads come directly from the Rajmahal Palace Organic Kitchen Garden.

 The beautiful art deco swimming pool has views over the patio and extensive lawn gardens which create an oasis of calm despite being central to the busy Jaipur city.

-Children are welcome at Suján Rajmahal Palace, but please be aware that the hotel is more suited to couples.
+Children are welcome at the Rajmahal Palace, but please be aware that the hotel is more suited to couples.
 All bedrooms can fit a baby cot or rollaway bed if needed.

 Explore the Pink City of Jaipur including the iconic City Palace, Amber Fort and more.
 The hotel can arrange a private tour of the city palace, or even tickets to a royal box polo match.
-Back at the hotel, enjoy high tea on the lawn, relax by the pool or head to the Suján spa for a pampering.
+Back at the hotel, enjoy high tea on the lawn, relax by the pool or head to the spa for a pampering session.